skaes/logjam_app/README.md

 Note that some of Logjam's features (e.g. those involving GC and memory data) depend on using a specially built version of Ruby (see https://github.com/skaes/rvm-patchsets).

-## Quick getting started guide for the impatient developer
+## Quick start for the impatient developer

 A quick way of getting to understand what Logjam can do is to install and run a local development version, which monitors itself.